Fiedzia/dbfish/README.md

  * query benchmark with run statistics
  * db schema diagrams
  * in some distant future, GUI mode maybe
+ * allow to use PRQL instead of SQL
+ * combine result view with file monitoring via inotify (ala watch command)

  Known issues: